The most important responsibilities of a youth soccer coach are:

 Each recreational player, when present at a game, shall be required to play the minimum of 50% of the time, unless the player’s time has been reduced for medical or disciplinary reasons, in which case the coach must notify the player, and the opposing coach prior to the beginning of the game that the minimum time has been reduced (non-attendance at practice and non-payment of fees may be cause for disciplinary action).
 NOTE: The spirit of this rule is to provide the coach with options for rare situations where a player consistently misses practices and never communicates it to their coach, then expects to play on game day.
 It is not meant as a discipline measure for players that miss practice for various conflicts when they have communicated those conflicts to their coach.

 Player Participation Requirement

 If a player has not communicated with the coach or attended any practices or games by the team’s second game of the season, the coach may notify the CYSA office and the age division commissioner in writing to request to remove the player from the roster.
 The coach will be required to keep record of attempts to communicate with the player, practice attendance and game attendance and produce to CYSA if requested.
 The age division commissioner and/or the Vice President of Coaches and Commissioners will also have to attempt to contact the player.
 The player will be removed from the roster and the parents will be notified via email by the CYSA office.
 The player is not eligible for a refund unless the player can be replaced on the team roster with the next player already on the wait list.
 The player must request the refund in writing.
 The current refund fee is assessed to the amount being refunded.

 Coaches must ensure that players have adequate opportunities to practice.
 Practice is necessary to learn proper techniques and to get in condition.
 Deliberate breaking of the rules or dangerous play should never be encouraged and will not be tolerated.

-For coaches only.
 View your team roster information » (requires the username and password emailed to coaches once they completed current season registration)